sameer/purisa.me/content/blog/arbitrary_width_gray_codes/index.md

 I think this could improve metastability handling for a FIFO where one clock is very slow and one is very fast (i.e 48kHz to 300MHz).

 More discussion and helpful research papers about this are [in issue #1 of hdl-util/gray-code on GitHub](https://github.com/hdl-util/gray-code/issues/1).

+This might be a suitable problem for the [Z3 theorem provder](https://github.com/Z3Prover/z3) to handle.